Elizabeth Warren touts support from anti-Israel comic who once called her a ‘weasel’

 “Thank you,” Warren tweeted back at Zayid.
 “Together, we’ll fight for economic security, equal opportunity, and inclusion for all,” Warren wrote in rolling out the endorsement.

 Despite the new endorsement, Zayid has bashed Warren in the past.
-In 2017, she called Warren a weasel, admitted she loathed the Massachusetts senator and encouraged her followers to vote against her.
+In 2017, she called Warren a weasel, admitted she loathed the Massachusetts senator and in 2018 Zayid encouraged her followers to vote against her.

+Shortly after FoxNews.com posted this article, Zayid tweeted out remorse for her past name-calling of Warren and said was acting like a "brat" at the time.

+"I disagreed with her vote and resorted to shameful name calling like a brat," Zayid wrote.
+"I agree with her policies and have no doubt she will make a great (president)."

 Zayid, a Muslim and Palestinian American, has also used her social media to rail against Israel and once questioned a Jewish congresswoman's “loyalties.”